 The event tracker from the previous section, and more generally HMM-based event recognizers, can model events with varying numbers of participants (one, two, and L participants for the event trackers in Equations 6, 7, 8 and one or two participants for the HMM-based event recognizers in Equations 2 and 3).
 Nominally, we can think of such events as being described by verbs: one-participant events as intransitive verbs, two-participant events as transitive verbs, and three-participant events as ditransitive verbs.
+Figures 25 through 28 in Appendix B gives examples of HMMs that represent the meanings of verbs.
 However, nothing in the framework formally restricts us to doing so.
 The meanings of words in other parts of speech can often also be represented as HMMs.
 For example, the meaning of a noun that describes an object class can be represented as a single-state one-participant HMM whose output model serves as a classifier for that object class.
-Similarly, the meaning of an adjective that describes object characteristics can be represented as a single-state one-participant HMM whose output model serves to select detections that exhibit the desired characteristics reflected by that adjective.
-For example, the meanings of adjectives like biq or tall could be represented with output models over the areas or aspect ratios of participant detections.
+Figure 23 in Appendix B gives examples of HMMs that represent the meanings of nouns.
+Similarly, the meaning of an adjective that describes object characteristics can be represented as a singlestate one-participant HMM whose output model serves to select detections that exhibit the desired characteristics reflected by that adjective.
+For example, the meanings of adjectives like big or tall could be represented with output models over the areas or aspect ratios of participant detections.
 Likewise, the meaning of a preposition that describes a spatial relation between two objects can be represented as a single-state two-participant HMM whose output model serves to select the collection of features that encode that relation.
 For example, the meaning of the preposition to the left of could be represented with an output model over the relative x-coordinates of the detections for the participants.
+Figure 24 in Appendix B gives examples of HMMs that represent the meanings of spatial-relation prepositions.
 More generally, any static property of either a single participant, or a collection of participants, can be encoded as a single-state HMM.

 Multiple-state HMMs can encode the dynamic properties of either a single participant or a collection of participants.
 Such can reflect the meanings of adverbs and prepositions in addition to verbs.
 For example, the meaning of an adverb such as quickly that describes the changing characteristics of the motion of a single participant could be represented as a three-state HMM describing the transition from no motion, to motion with high velocity, back to no motion.
-Similarly, the meaning of a preposition such as towards that describes the changing relative motion between a pair of participants could be represented as a three-state HMM describing the transition from the agent being distant from the goal, to a period where the distance between the agent and the goal decreases while the goal is stationary, ending with the agent being close to the goal.
+Figure 29 in Appendix B gives examples of HMMs that represent the meanings of adverbs.
+Similarly, the meaning of a preposition such as towards that describes the changing relative motion between a pair of participants could be represented as a threestate HMM describing the transition from the agent being distant from the goal, to a period where the distance between the agent and the goal decreases while the goal is stationary, ending with the agent being close to the goal.
+Figure 30 in Appendix B gives examples of HMMs that represent the meanings of motion prepositions.